August 29, 2018

 - Gitanna Brito Bezerra (postdoc), here working with Suzi Lima.

 - Marisa Brook (faculty) (MA 2011, Ph.D.
-2016), beginning a one-year contract-limited term appointment as an Assistant Professor of sociolinguistics.
+2016), beginning a contract-limited term appointment as an Assistant Professor of sociolinguistics.

 - Zhanao Fu (visiting scholar), from the University of Delaware, working with Phil Monahan.